ljc91122/AIML401/Assignment1/specs.md

 delete_number(): # delete the last entry of the list.
 Update n.
 ```

-**MyIntegerList** class inherits the above class by adding additional method called binary_search(num):
+**MyIntegerList** class inherits the above class by adding additional method called binary_search(num, low, high):

 binary_search implements the binary search algorithm in a recursive way (it calls itself).
-The function takes one integer as the parameter, it gives the index of the number if it exists in the list or -1 if not.
+The function takes 3 integers as the parameters: target number, low and high indices for consideration.
+It gives the index of the target number if it exists in the list or -1 if not.

 ```
 Example use case:

 mylist = MyIntegerList([1,3,4,6,6,7,8])
-mylist.binary_search(4)
+mylist.binary_search(4,0,6)
 # The output should be 2

-mylist.binary_search(2)
+mylist.binary_search(2,0,6)
+# The output should be -1

+mylist.add_number(9)
+mylist.binary_search(9,0,7)
+# The output should be 7

+mylist.delete_number()
+mylist.binary_search(9,0,7)
 # The output should be -1
 ```